 Some fear-based tactics are obvious, such as delivering a punishment for poor performance.
 Others, such as a lack of communication, can be harder to identify when you aren't even aware that there's an unaddressed problem.

-Below are some common characteristics of fear-based cultures.
-Have you witnessed any of the following behaviors in your organization?
+Below are some common characteristics of fear-based cultures:

 2. Employee mistakes are met with some sort of punishment or unwanted consequence.
 Rather than supporting employees in their development, ineffective leaders will try to improve performance with fear-based tactics including threats, various forms of intimidation, passive aggressive behavior such as the silent treatment, secrecy, or manipulation.
 In a psychologically safe environment, failures are met with support and development opportunities.
 Leaders are transparent and use coaching conversations to help employees identify their own personal values and desires that will aid their development.